EIDA/ws-availability/README.md

 ### Cache rebuild

 The inventory cache will be constructed directly after containers are up.
-To refresh the cache, simply restart the `fdsn-availability-cacher` container:
+There is no expiration period enforced for the inventory information.
+To refresh the cache, simply start the `fdsn-availability-cacher` container which will harvest and overwite the cached information:

 ```bash
 docker restart fdsn-availability-cacher